KDE/documentation-develop-kde-org/content/docs/plasma/theme/theme-details.md

 Note that some of these may end up folded back into `Plasma::Theme` properly at some point.

-##  Backgrounds format
+##  Background SVG format

-All background SVG's (except for wallpaper images) must have the following named elements, all of which will be painted at the *native* size (and can therefore be bitmaps), except for the center which will be scaled:
+All background SVGs (except for wallpaper images) must have the following named elements, all of which will be painted at the *native* size (and can therefore be bitmaps), except for the center which will be scaled:

 * **topleft**: the top left corner
 * **topright**: the top right corner